rohithgollapalli/IT_Tickets_Classification_Using_vertex_AI/README.md

 #  IT Support Ticket Classification using Vertex AI

 This project automates the classification of IT support tickets in a university setting using a fine-tuned **Gemini model on Vertex AI**.
-It takes historical support queries and trains a model to predict categories such as "Network Issues", "Portal Access", or "Account & Login".
+It takes historical support queries and trains a model to predict categories.

 ---